 – Unfortunately, there can be no hand shakes or hugs.
 I like to use the Vulcan method: simply raise your hand in a V-shape and say, “live long, and prosper”.

-– During the treatment, I will be running a sanitizing air purifier, and have the window open a bit.
+– During the treatment, I will be running a sanitizing air purifier.
 This helps prevent the accumulation of viral particles in the air.

 – After a treatment is complete and the patient has left, I wipe surfaces in the room down with CDC-approved antiseptics.
-Then I further disinfect the room using UV-C light.
-When you make an appointment, you’ll see the appointment is an hour longer than what you selected.
-That extra hour is not treatment time, it’s the time needed to disinfect the office, and to air out the ozone.
-So if you chose a one-hour treatment, and your appointment shows it’s from 1 to 3, it means your appointment is finished at 2 pm.
-Disinfection happens in that extra hour, and no one can be in the room for most of that.
+I can also further disinfect the room using UV-C light.
+When you make an appointment, you’ll see the appointment is a half-hour longer than what you selected.
+That extra time is the time needed to disinfect the office.
+So if you chose a one-hour treatment, and your appointment shows it’s from 1 to 2:30, it means your appointment is finished at 2 pm.

-– I will also wear a mask, and be washing my hands and using hand sanitizer to all professional standards.
+– I will wear a mask as required, and will of course be washing my hands and using hand sanitizer to all professional standards.

 – Understand that even with all these precautions, there is still some unavoidable risk involved in coming in for a visit.

 I know this might seem a bit much, but my first obligation is to keep everyone who comes to see me safe.
 If we follow these rules it will minimize the chances of anyone who visits the office getting sick; I look on it as one way we’re showing our love and concern for each other.